 Start with the highest rating and work your way down.

 When you go into a listing read the last five comments people have left.
 This will give you a great snapshot of the place.
 It also gives you clues as to any problems with the accommodation.

 Check the location: Use the map to see where it is in the city.
-As one friend who shall remain anonymous will confirm - just because a place is called Hotel Venice doesn't mean it's actually in Venice.
-It also helps with the all too common Trip Advisor comment "It's not very close to the city".
+As one friend told me once - just because a place is called Hotel Venice doesn't mean it's actually in Venice.
+It also helps with the other end of this spectrum, Trip Advisor comments saying "It's not very close to the city".
 I'm not sure what most of these comments mean as very rarely is the accommodation legitimately far from the centre of the city.